kiherse/AGNfeedback/kinematic_analysis/README.txt

-Within this folder, we present the **kinematic analysis of the [OIII]4959 and [OIII]5007 emission lines for the whole 19-type II quasars sample**.
+Within this folder, we present the kinematic analysis of the [OIII]4959 and [OIII]5007 emission lines for the whole 19-type II quasars sample.

 Each notebook follows a similar structure: